 Visiting with troops in Afghanistan on Memorial Day weekend

 For Southern California, the defense and aerospace industry is one of the largest contributors to our regional economy, representing almost a third of our local work force and further defining our community as a centerpiece of national security.
-It is estimated that over 300,000 jobs in San Diego are related to national defense alone.
+Tens of thousands of jobs in San Diego are related to national defense alone.

 Added investment in national defense strengthens security and the economy, providing quality jobs and opportunities for the next generation of scientists and engineers.
 We can be responsible stewards of taxpayer dollars without undermining our long-term defense capability.
 The debate over federal spending has helped to raise awareness on what government does with taxpayer money.

 Even then, strengthening national defense must remain among our top funding priorities.
 New security threats will continually emerge, some far more serious than others, making it even more necessary that we are prepared to confront any situation that arises with a fighting force that is second to none.

 What is your number one reason we need a strong national defense?
 Please click here and let me know.

 More on National Security

 |3/7/17||Hunter Introduces METALS Act to Curtail U.S. Dependence on Foreign-Sourced Strategic and Critical Materials Supporting National Defense|

 |1/30/17||Reps.
 Hunter and Kinzinger lead letter to President in support of Secretary Mattis’ exemption requests|